netdata/netdata/docs/quickstart/infrastructure.md

 ## Create new dashboards

 You can use Netdata Cloud to create new dashboards that match your infrastructure's topology or help you diagnose complex issues by aggregating correlated charts from any number of nodes.
-For exmaple, you could monitor the system CPU from every node in your infrastructure on a single dashboard.
+For example, you could monitor the system CPU from every node in your infrastructure on a single dashboard.

 ![An example system CPU